 Realising at once the importance of this discovery, Khan reported it to the Gatsby Foundation, who immediately provided funds to further develop the technology and extend it to farmers as an effective way of controlling striga and stemborer.
-In 1998, the push-pull garden at Mbita Point was planted, the first of many demonstration plots, and work began in earnest to share push-pull technology with farmers and learn about how it functioned in practice at a larger scale.
+In 1999, the pushpull garden at Mbita Point was planted, the first of many demonstration plots, and work began in earnest to share the push-pull technology with farmers and learn about how it functioned in practice at a larger scale.
+Additional funds to support striga research were provided by Rockefeller Foundation.